6 trending ideas for curtains & blinds

 When it comes to choosing fabric window dressings for your room, there’s a lot to think about.
-From where to shop and which styles to go for, to the practicalities of how to hang and measure, it’s a real minefield.
-Not to mention making a choice on the fabric, colour and pattern of the curtain and blinds, but also the style and what it has to offer functionality-wise, as well as how it will be installed in your space.
+From where to shop and which styles to go for, to the practicalities of how to measure and hang curtains and blinds, it’s a real minefield.
+Not to mention choosing the colour and fabric of curtain and blinds, but also functionality – do you want blackout blinds or insulating curtains?

 Each has its benefits, and some potential drawbacks, but you can be certain some styles are more en vogue right now than others.
-So, we’ve sourced some advice from the experts and picked some of the most on-trend ideas for fabric curtains and blinds to inspire your choices.
+Good Homes asks the expert for advice and picks out some of the most on-trend ideas for curtains and blinds in 2022…

 How to hang curtains